 Abstract:

 We examined the hypothesis that genetic-based interactions between foundation species plays an important role in defining complex community traits such as diversity, stability, and species interaction networks.
-In a two year experimental manipulation of the tree (Populus angustifolia) and its herbivore (Pemphigus betae), we found that the interactions of these two foundation species defined: 1. arthropod community composition, 2.
-Arthropod community diversity (Shannon’s H’) 3.The stability of arthropod communities through time (Bray-Curtis similarity), and 4. the structure of species co-occurrence networks, while network structure of individual plant genotypes was a predictor of arthropod community diversity and stability.
+In a two year experimental manipulation of the tree (Populus angustifolia) and its herbivore (Pemphigus betae), we found that the interactions of these two foundation species defined: 1. arthropod community composition, 2. arthropod community diversity (Shannon’s H’), 3.the stability of arthropod communities through time (Bray-Curtis similarity), and 4. the structure of species co-occurrence networks.
+Network structure of individual plant genotypes was also a significant predictor of arthropod community diversity and stability.
 These findings represent an important step in evaluating evolution in a community context and they suggest that perturbations such as climate change that affect the interactions of foundation species are likely to create destabilizing conditions on their associated communities.

 Introduction:

 It is widely accepted that individual species differ in their interaction strengths and their influence on other community members.
 Foundation species represent the epitome of strong interactors and they are defined as those that structure a community by creating locally stable conditions for other species, and by modulating and stabilizing fundamental ecosystem processes (Dayton, 1972).
 In their review, Ellison et al. (2005) argued that foundation species are synonymous with keystone species, ecosystem engineers, dominant and other similar terms (Grime 1984, Hollings 1992, Jones et al. 1994, Houston et al. 1994, etc).
 Importantly, all of these terms refer to species of large effect, such that their loss from an ecosystem would have significant effects on other species and ecosystem processes.
 While many studies have demonstrated the effects of foundation species on their associated communities and ecosystem processes, this fundamental concept raises many key issues of ecological, evolutionary and conservation importance.
 For example, how many foundation species does an ecosystem have, how do the interactions of multiple foundation species affect community diversity and stability, and are the interactions of foundation species genetically-based such that whole communities may ecologically and evolutionarily change in response to the evolution occurring among interacting foundation species?
-Such questions become especially important when considering the challenges of climate change, habitat fragmentation, invasive exotics on native ecosystems and the need to restore habitats in a way that supports high levels of biodiversity and ecosystem function.
+Such questions become especially important when considering the challenges of climate change, habitat fragmentation, invasive exotics on native ecosystems and the need to restore habitats in a way that supports high levels of biodiversity and ecosystem function (refs).